 Contact Number: (218) 333-0859

 A native of Bemidji, Sue received her bachelor’s and master’s degrees from Bemidji State University.
 She retired from Riverwood Bank of Bemidji where she served as the director of sales and marketing.
 Prior to that, Sue served as director of alumni relations and senior director of development for the Bemidji State University Foundation.
 Sue also served as the first full time executive director of the United Way of the Bemidji Area.
 She has served on the boards of directors for the Bemidji Area Chamber of Commerce, Bemidji Youth Hockey, Bemidji Gymnastics Club, the Salvation Army, the Bemidji Rotary Club, Lakeland Public Television and the United Way of Bemidji Area.
 Sue has been a member of Beltrami Electric for 40 years.
+She has served on BEC's board for District 8 since 2016 and currently serves as the vice chair.
 She and her husband Curt, reside in Fern Township in Beltrami County.
 They have two grown children and two grandchildren.

 “It has been a true honor and privilege to serve on the Board of Directors for Beltrami Electric Co-op over the past three years.
 I have and will continue to challenge and educate myself on issues and opportunities relating to governing and guiding YOUR electric cooperative and I take great pride in now being certified as a Credentialed Cooperative Director."